200 South Woodland St., Manchester, TN 37355

 The best solution would be to work out a temporary parenting plan during these unprecedented times to avoid unnecessary disputes and conflicts.
 For example, a parent who works on the front lines of the pandemic could be given unlimited virtual access to their child to communicate via phone, FaceTime, or other means under the condition that they will be able to make up their missed days after the coronavirus crisis ends.

-Contact our Manchester child custody attorneys at the Law Offices of Burch, Morrison, & Stewart to help you work out a temporary parenting plan if you are concerned about your child’s potential exposure to COVID-19 or are the front-line worker whose ex-spouse is withholding child visitation.
+Contact our Manchester child custody attorneys at the Law Offices of Burch & Stewart to help you work out a temporary parenting plan if you are concerned about your child’s potential exposure to COVID-19 or are the front-line worker whose ex-spouse is withholding child visitation.
 Call at (931) 954-1066 for a case evaluation.

 Schedule Your Free Consultation